Sammael001/next-reminders/README.md

 The app sorts and color-codes reminders by their due dates, and features an at-a-glance summary view as well as a detailed view of each reminder.

 Reminder data is saved to local browser storage.
-The app also allows users to download their stored reminder data in JSON format, then reupload the data into local storage.
+The app also allows users to download their stored reminder data in JSON format (as a .txt file), then reupload the data into local storage.

 This app was created with [NextJS](https://nextjs.org/) and create-next-app, and uses React Hooks.
 [DayJS](https://day.js.org/) is used for date parsing and manipulation.